paperduck/shiritori/README.md

     the word "lenses" would be a valid entry.
 * When the game starts, you specify the number of letters to match.
 * This adaptation is case-sensitive.
-* Whitespace counts as normal text.
-You can match on spaces.
+* Whitespace is ignored before and after entries, but not inside.
 * Words are not checked for validity.
 You can type nonsense if you want, as long as the characters match.